Ensono/stacks-cli/README.md

 # Stacks CLI

-The new home of the Stacks CLI for [Amido Stacks](https://stacks.amido.com).
+The new home of the Stacks CLI for [Ensono  Stacks](https://stacks.ensono.com).

 ## Documentation